 Night before surgery

 - No food or drink is permitted past midnight.

-- Shower using antibacterial soap and dress in freshly washed clothing.
+- Shower with antibacterial soap (Dial, Hibiclens) and wear freshly washed clothing.

 What happens during surgery?